-Ryan Meyer is an associate in the firm's White Collar, Investigations and Compliance group.
+Ryan Meyer is an associate in the firm's White Collar and Internal Investigations group.
 He focuses his practice on defending companies and executives in government investigations, civil enforcement actions and criminal proceedings typically involving allegations of securities fraud and health care fraud.
 During the most stressful moments of their careers, Ryan helps companies and executives fight back when the entire apparatus of the government is bearing down on them.

 Reputations and relationships can make all the difference in litigation with the government